Indonesia's decision on jobs law could cloud investment prospects, experts say - ExBulletin

-JAKARTA, Nov.26 (Reuters) – A court ruling in Indonesia against a new job creation law could cloud its investment prospects, experts said on Friday, which could deal a blow to the president’s will Joko Widodo to stimulate investment and reduce the economy’s dependence on consumption.

-The Constitutional Court Thursday ordered the government to amend the legislation within two years, citing procedural flaws in its treatment.
+The Constitutional Court on Thursday ordered the government https://reut.rs/3cN8tCu to amend the legislation within two years, citing procedural flaws in its treatment.
 The government said it would comply.
-Read more

-Indonesia had touted the law in an attempt to attract foreign investors, citing related structural changes that have prompted the introduction of measures to ease labor rules, cut red tape and speed up obtaining permits.
+Indonesia had touted the law in an attempt to attract foreign investors, citing related structural changes that saw measures introduced to ease labor rules, cut red tape and speed up the issuance of permits.

 The end-of-2023 deadline for amendments is just before the 2024 general election, he noted, a period during which lawmakers could be distracted.

-Hariyadi Sukamdani, president of the employers’ association APINDO, said companies should follow official guidelines on the implications of the decision, to avoid confusion after various interpretations have arisen.
+Hariyadi Sukamdani, president of the employers’ association APINDO, said companies should follow official guidelines on the implications of the decision, in order to avoid confusion after various interpretations have arisen.

 The government has stated that regulations derived from the new law will remain in force.